kew-myco/its_glue/README.md

 Play with the script if you need to change parameters, but you shouldn't need to (unless you're trying to ID something other than fungi)

-**ITS to OTUs/Identifcations**:
+**ITS to OTUs/Identifcations**:   `pipe_two.cluster_classify.sh`

-pipe_two.cluster_classify.sh contains a workflow of commands for first classifying sequences against a reference database using **sintax** via **vsearch**, and then, if desired, clustering unmatched sequences into denovo OTUs.
+`pipe_two.cluster_classify.sh` contains a workflow of commands for first classifying sequences against a reference database using **sintax** via **vsearch**, and then, if desired, clustering unmatched sequences into denovo OTUs.
 This process is both tricky and contentious, so for now the functionality is not wrapped up into a single command and is instead left open for the end user to implement how they see fit.
 More development to come.

 ## Issues, Comments and Suggestions